-2017 RM 2016 RM
+2018 RM 2017 RM

-1 United States Dollar (USD) 4.23 4.14
+1 United States Dollar (USD) 4.09 4.23

-1 Euro (EUR) 4.98 4.64
+1 Euro (EUR) 4.76 4.98

-3.3 Property, Plant and Equipment and Depreciation
+(c) Property, Plant and Equipment and Depreciation

 All items of property, plant and equipment are initially recorded at cost.
 The cost of an item of plant and equipment is recognised as an asset if, and only if, it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.